adobe/aepsdk-messaging-ios/Documentation/sources/troubleshooting/validate-messages-in-griffon.md

-# Validate In-App Messaging using Assurance
+# Validate in-app messaging using Assurance

 This guide will walk you through steps necessary to ensure your app is properly configured for in-app messaging with Adobe Journey Optimizer (AJO).